On inaudible properties of broken drums - Isospectrality with mixed Dirichlet-Neumann boundary conditions

-Figure~\ref{fig:FourTransplantableDomains} indicates a more general method allowing for mixed boundary conditions, whose basic idea goes back to~\cite{LevitinParnovskiPolterovich2006}.
-Note that we can regard $M_{br}$ as being built out of copies of $M_{b}$ which gives transplantability with $M_{bl}$.
-On the other hand, we can take $M_{r}$ as the fundamental building block to show that $M_{br}$ and $M_{tr}$ are transplantable.
-Similar arguments yield that $(M_{br},M_{bl},M_{tr},M_{tl})$ is a transplantable tuple.
+Figure~\ref{fig:FourTransplantableDomains} indicates a more general method that is based on \cite{LevitinParnovskiPolterovich2006} and allows for mixed boundary conditions.
+We can regard $M_{br}$ as being built out of copies of $M_{b}$ which gives transplantability with $M_{bl}$.
+On the other hand, we can take $M_{r}$ as the building block to show that $M_{br}$ and $M_{tr}$ are transplantable.
+Similar arguments show that $(M_{br},M_{bl},M_{tr},M_{tl})$ is a transplantable tuple.